martinvium/homelab-devops/podman/immich/README.md

 ## Configuration

-1. Ensure XDG_DATA_HOME is defined in .bashrc
+Create a ZFS dataset (if using):

+    sudo zfs create data/immich

+Create a user to run:

+    sudo adduser --system --group immich

+Assign the dataset to the user:

+    chown -R immich:immich /data/immich/

-2. Copy .env.example to .env
+Copy .env.example to .env

+    cp .env.example .env

-3. Edit .env replacing the default with a randomized password
+Edit .env replacing the default with a randomized password

+    vim .env

 ## Run